By Mary Eddy and Tom Law

 “That was a long-term client that we’ve been partnered with for 35 years – it was his own mare, and he passed away,” Thomas said.
 “I think that family is beautiful, and it’s a very fast family.
 It was a good buy.”

-Hip 6[8], a son of Grade 1 winner Jack Christopher bred and sold by The New Hill Farm, commanded the top price for a weanling colt.
+Hip 6[8], a son of Grade 1 winner Jack Christopher bred, sold by and foaled at The New Hill Farm in Hoosick Falls, commanded the top price for a weanling colt.
 Mad Dog purchased the colt out of the Cuvee mare Fairway Road for $140,000.
 Fairway Road is the dam of six winners from six foals to race, including Grade 3 winner and $506,332-earner Just Grazed Me.

 “He was very popular; a beautiful baby,” said The New Hill Farm’s Lili Kobielski.
 “He’s super flashy, and is a homebred out of one of my favorite mares.
 We’re delighted.
 She’s an older mare, but she’s proven with producing a graded stakes winner.
 We were planning to bring him to Kentucky actually, but we’re really glad we stayed home and he was a standout here.”